 The love-hate relationship continues with everyone’s favorite part of the process – testing and QA.
 Doing some rough planning and getting your ideas down on a piece of paper or a screen is a good start and will put you ahead of many people making their first skill.

 However, testing is an important part of building Alexa skills and other voice apps that spans manual testing, unit testing, and code coverage.
 We suggest using Amazon Alexa’s beta testing tool to invite other users to test and give you feedback on your skill before it goes live.
 The comments from one or two people can make a significant contribution to your final product.
 And be prepared for the feedback from your cohort to spark at least 5 more tweaks you’ll want to make yourself.

-Then, take the time to create some automated unit tests and create end-to-end tests using Bespoken’s Validation feature available on the Dashboard.
-Log in or sign up for a free account, and get more information about automated testing here.
+Then, take the time to create some automated unit tests and create end-to-end tests from our Bespoken Dashboard.
+Log in or sign up for a free 30-day trial, and get more information about automated testing here.

 3. Skill Certification Process